 North Dakota General Contractor License Requirements

 In comparison to other states, North Dakota’s general contractor license requirements are pretty relaxed.
-This includes the amount of fees that must be paid at the state level, as well as exam requirements (of which there are none).
+This includes the number of fees that must be paid at the state level, as well as exam requirements (of which there are none).
 Below is a comprehensive description of the licensing requirements for aspiring general contractors in North Dakota.

 Who Needs a Contractors License?